AlexGeier/subscription-tracker/README.md

 **Required Must-have Stories**

 * As a user, I should be able to create an account
-* As a user, I should be able to add/drop emails to the account
+* As a user, I should be able to add an email address to my account
+* As a user, I should be able to remove an email address from my account
 * As a user, I should be able to sign in to my account
 * As a user, I should be able to sign out of my account
 * As a user, I should be able to see a list of my subscriptions
-* As a user, I should be able to manually add/delete items from the list
 * As a user, I should be able to see when each subscription payment is due
 * As a user, I should be able to see how much money is due for each payment
 * As a user, I should be able to delete a subscription from the app
 * As a user, I should be able to see the total amount of money I pay each month
 * As a user, I should have the option to add a subscription with a dynamic monthly payment
 * As a user, I should have the option to create a subscription with a fixed monthly payment
+* As a user, I should be able to see the total amount I've spent on a susbscription
+* As a user, I should be able to see the average amount I've spent on dynamic susbscriptions

 **Optional Nice-to-have Stories**